Crayjin/carddav2fb-docker/README.md

 ## How to run the image

-Run the following command: `docker run -it carddav2fb /bin/bash`
+Run the following commands:
+1.  `docker run -it carddav2fb /bin/bash`
+2.  `cd root/carddav2fb`
+3.  `php carddav2fb.php run`

 The import will begin automatically.
 When the import has finished,exit the container.